omkar07070/Tiles/README.md

    - Prepare for a quiz at the end of the third level.
 Correct answers boost your final score.

+Game Components
+The game utilizes several components, each implemented in C#:

+PlayerController: Manages player movement and shooting.
+EnemyController: Controls enemy behavior and interactions.
+LevelManager: Handles level progression and difficulty scaling.
+PointCollector: Manages point collection and scoring.
+QuizManager: Implements the quiz system with multiple-choice questions.

 ## screenshots*